-B: 1) Leff, B., Burton, L., Mader, S.L., Naughton, B., Burl, J., Greenough, W.B., Guido, S. & Steinwachs, D. (2009).
+A: 1) Leff, B., Burton, L., Mader, S.L., Naughton, B., Burl, J., Greenough, W.B., Guido, S. & Steinwachs, D. (2009).
 Comparison of functional outcomes associated with hospital at home care and traditional acute hospital care.
 JAGS, 57, 273-278.
 2) This study compared outcomes for patients cared for in a Hospital at Home program, in which Medicare-certified home health agencies provided services to community-dwelling patients in lieu of extended hospitalization (n=72) vs. those receiving all treatment in acute care hospitals (n=47).
-Self-reported data on five ADLs and seven IADLs from recall one month prior to the initial hospitalization and two weeks post-hospital admission.
-3) The hospital at home care group experienced improvements in functional abilities that approached statistical significance (mean change = .39, SD = 3.13; p = .10) while the acute care hospital group declined in both ADLs and IADLs.
-4) This study suggests that home health care services are associated with improvements in functional ability, including bathing.
+Self-reported data on five ADLs and seven IADLs (including medication management) from recall one month prior to the initial hospitalization and two weeks post-hospital admission.
+3) The two groups were similar demographically except for increased functional impairment (ADL and IADL) in the hospital at home care group.
+The hospital at home care group experienced improvements in functional abilities, the difference was greater and statistically significant for IADLs (mean change = .74, SD = 2.86; p = .007).
+The acute care hospital group declined in both ADLs and IADLs.
+4) This study suggests that home health care services are associated with improvements in functional ability, particularly in IADLs, including oral medication management.